ooni/probe-cli/internal/enginenetx/DESIGN.md

 The second point, in particular, is crucial.
-The design of `LookupTactics` is such that we can start attempting to dial as soon as we have some tactics to try, while more advanced tactics are generated.
-A composed `httpsDialerPolicy` can, in fact, start multiple child `LookupTactics` operations and then return them to the caller as soon as they are ready, thus avoiding to block dialing until all of the child operations are ready.
+The design of `LookupTactics` is such that we can start attempting to dial as soon as we have some tactics to try.
+A composed `httpsDialerPolicy` can, in fact, start multiple child `LookupTactics` operations and then return them to the caller as soon as they are ready, thus avoiding to block dialing until _all_ the child operations are complete.

 Also, as you may have guessed, the `dnsPolicy` is a policy that, under the hood, eventually calls [net.Resolver.LookupHost](https://pkg.go.dev/net#Resolver.LookupHost)